uktrade/githubscan/README.md

 if you are going to use the non-virtualised environment , you need following tools installed

-- `pip install pip-tools pre-commit`
+- `pip install poetry`
-- `pre-commit install`
 - postgres database

-If you are going to use docker environment all you need is a `docker-compose`
+If you are going to use VSCode with DevContainer,nothing needs doing

 <br>